pyca/cryptography/docs/hazmat/primitives/aead.rst

         authenticating the ``associated_data``.
 The output of this can be passed directly to the ``decrypt`` method.

-        :param bytes nonce: A value of between 7 and 13 bytes.
+        :param nonce: A value of between 7 and 13 bytes.
 The maximum length is determined by the length of the ciphertext you are encrypting and must satisfy the condition:
             ``len(data) < 2 ** (8 * (15 - len(nonce)))``
             **NEVER REUSE A NONCE** with a key.
+        :type nonce: :term:`bytes-like`
         :param bytes data: The data to encrypt.
         :param bytes associated_data: Additional data that should be authenticated with the key, but is not encrypted.
 Can be ``None``.